Part 6: Examine the Bloom in Satellite Images

 A month later, on April 23rd, 2003, the Gulf of Maine looked very different in the ocean chlorophyll image below.
 Note the yellow and red areas indicating higher chlorophyll levels.

-The Coastal Ocean Observing Center (COOA) at the University of New Hampshire (UNH) provides an array of coastal ocean observing data.
-The MODIS images used in the previous step are available by clicking MODIS images.
-These satellite data holdings include 8 day composite images of chlorophyll-a and sea surface temperature for the years 2000 through the present.
+The Coastal Ocean Observing Center Data (COOA) at the University of New Hampshire (UNH) provides an array of coastal ocean observing data.
+The MODIS images used in the previous step are available by clicking the MODIS images link.
+These satellite data holdings include 8-day composite images of Chlorophyll-A and Sea Surface Temperature (SST) for the years 2000 through the present.

-The resulting page shows thumbnails of images produced every 8 days.
-These are composite 8 day images: that is, they are averages of all cloud-free measurements acquired during the 8 day period.
+- The resulting page shows thumbnails of composite images produced every 8 days.
+These are composite images; that is, they are averages of all cloud-free measurements acquired during the 8-day period.
 Since clouds often prevent MODIS from imaging the ocean surface, compositing is a way of eliminating the clouds.
 Still, there are places where clouds persisted for 8 days.
 These areas appear white over the ocean on the thumbnail images.

-Scroll through and examine images around the date you predicted the bloom would occur.
+- Scroll through and examine images around the date you predicted the bloom would occur.
 Clicking any thumbnail image will bring up the full-size image.
-(Please Note: Your browser may shrink the full-size image to fit in the browser window, rendering it too small to see clearly.
-If you need to override this automatic resizing, use the tip that appears below the questions.

 - Can you identify the spring bloom in the chlorophyll images?